Yucca cernua Keith

 Distribution:

-and adjacent eastern Jasper County (Keith, 2003).
-Openings in and margins
+Jasper County (Keith, 2003).
+Openings in and margins of pine hardwood

-of pine hardwood forests on brownish acid clays of the Redco Series (Keith,
+forests on brownish acid clays of the Redco Series (Keith, 2003).

 Short description of the species:

 Plants acaulescent (trunkless) forming solitary clumps.
 Leaves usually 40-70 cm long, 3.5-6.5 cm wide at widest place, glaucous and bluish-green when young, yellowish-green to olive-green and flat to slightly concave in age, the margin of the leaves corneous, yellowish and denticulate (with short sharp "teeth's").
 Inflorescens 2-4 m tall.
 Flowers tepals 6, white or slightly greenish, mostly 3.5-5 cm long and about half as wide.
 The flowers are pendant on nodding branches in a long panicle in the upper half of the woody scape.
-Fruit a dry, dehiscent, somewhat woody capsule 3.2-4.5 cm long and 2-2.5 cm wide.
+Fruit is pendant (hanging), dry, dehiscent (splitting open when mature), somewhat woody capsule 3.2-4.5 cm long and 2-2.5 cm wide.
 Seeds unknown at the time of writing.

 Notes:

-There are only known a very few plants of this species, one "big" population
+are only known a very few plants of this species, one "big"

-of approximately 1000 plants, and there are known six other small populations
+population of approximately 1000 plants, and there are known six

 Hardiness:

-but it might only be hardy enough for cultivation inside an unheated greenhouse.
+writing, but it might only be hardy enough for cultivation inside an

 My own plants: